-The mountains that tower above the Birch River bear the brunt of winter storms that sweep across central West Virginia, and it was here on a cold, snowy night that a legendary battle between man and nature was fought.
+HEROLD, W.Va. — The mountains that tower above the Birch River bear the brunt of winter storms that sweep across central West Virginia, and it was here on a snowy night that a legendary battle between man and nature was fought.

-The legend has grown obscure, but there's little dispute that Bill Barnett was a hero in the hills where Braxton and Nicholas counties join, and he was known far and wide as the greatest of the bear hunters.
-When he lived and died is not entirely certain, though we can assume he witnessed the Civil War, and chances are that he was already old by the time of the conflict.
+The legend has grown obscure, but there's little dispute that Bill Barnett was a kind of hero in the hills where Braxton and Nicholas counties join, and he was known far and wide as the greatest of the bear hunters.
+When he lived and died is not certain, though we can assume that he witnessed the Civil War, and chances are that he was already old by the that time.

 What follows is an amended text featured in the 1976 West Virginia Heritage Encyclopedia, though other versions of the story exist.
 But a tale such as this deserves detail, and the encyclopedia's editor, Jim Comstock, was never shy about making sure there was plenty to be had.

-"People in that area say that on one occasion in November he went hunting with his muzzle-loading rifle and his dog, Bounce.
+"People in that area say that on one occasion in November, Barnett went hunting with his muzzle-loading rifle and his dog, Bounce.
 After walking half the day, he reached a rocky hill on which unmistakable signs of bear could be detected.
-It was not long before the bear appeared, and immediately the big, black animal received a charge from Barnett's muzzle-loader.
+It was not long before the bear appeared, and immediately, the big, black animal received a charge from Barnett's muzzle-loader.
 Then the dog was upon it, and a fierce, if uneven, fight ensued.

 "It was not long afterward that Bounce reached the house where Mrs. Barnett was fixing dinner.
 She ran from one neighbor to another, and soon a party was made up to search for the wounded man.
 The dog attempted to lead them, but it was so exhausted that it soon was unable to go on.
 That evening the search party returned without its man.
 They had not been able to find him.